pulakchakraborty/react-lingo-amigo/README.md

 ## LingoAmigo

-Just another web app to add words in a wordbook and taking a quiz to test the newly learnt words.
+A react web app to add words in a wordbook.
+You can take a quiz to test your vocabulary skill.
 Live demo is available [here](https://lingo-amigo.now.sh/dashboard)

+Update (27/05/20) - Dark mode is added to the web-app

 ### Dashboard Page